Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 28 Maret 2025 19.50.38 UTC
+- WIB: Jumat, 28 Maret 2025 20.32.16 UTC
-- WITA: Jumat, 28 Maret 2025 20.50.38 UTC
+- WITA: Jumat, 28 Maret 2025 21.32.16 UTC
-- WIT: Jumat, 28 Maret 2025 21.50.38 UTC
+- WIT: Jumat, 28 Maret 2025 22.32.16 UTC

 Kutipan Inspiratif:
-"Technology is the fashion of the '90s.
-It affects everyone, and everyone is interested in it - either from fear of being left behind or because they have a real need to use technology."
+"Somebody asked me to explain the relationship between you and me, they expected the answer as, just friends.
+But I simply smiled and said.
+Gods gift."

-Kategori: technology
+Kategori: friendship